Delaunay-type hypersurfaces in cohomogeneity one manifolds: Geometry of cohomogeneity one manifolds

 Moreover, $\K_\pm/\Hs=\partial D_\pm$ are spheres; more precisely, normal spheres to $S_\pm$ at $\gamma(\pm1)$, on which $\K_\pm$ acts transitively.
 In this way, $M$ is completely determined by its \emph{group diagram}

 where the arrows denote the natural inclusions.
-Conversely, given compact Lie groups $\Hs\subset\{\K_-,\K_+\}\subset \G$ as in the diagram above, such that $\K_\pm/\Hs$ are spheres, there exists a unique (up to diagram equivalence, see~\cite{gwz}) cohomogeneity one $\G$-manifold $M$ with principal isotropy $\Hs$ and singular isotropies $\K_\pm$.
-In order to prove this, define the desired manifold via \eqref{eq:decomp}.
+Conversely, given compact Lie groups $\Hs\subset\{\K_-,\K_+\}\subset \G$ as in the diagram above, such that $\K_\pm/\Hs$ are spheres, there is a unique (up to diagram equivalence) cohomogeneity one $\G$-manifold $M$ with principal isotropy $\Hs$ and singular isotropies $\K_\pm$, defined by \eqref{eq:decomp}, see~\cite{book,gwz} for details.
+Finally, by the above group diagram, we have the homogeneous fibrations